kevinokerlund/content-change/README.md

 <!-- now import your web components -->
 ```

 This library is UMD wrapped and if you are using a module bundler, you have a couple of different options.
-You can just import the package to the appropriate location, or you can import the one and only function available, `watch`.
+You can just import the package to the appropriate location, or you can import the only functions available, `watch`, and `unwatch`.
 ```javascript
 import ContentChange from 'content-change';